API Reference

 Restricting Tool Access

-- You need to restrict access to sensitive operations
+Control which tools are available to the agent:- You need to restrict access to sensitive operations

 - You want to limit the agent’s capabilities for specific tasks